DCD-Ecosystem/dcd_protocol/docs/02_dcdcli/03_command-reference/get/currency-balance.md

 There are no options for this subcommand

 ## Example
-Get balance of dcd from dcd.token contract for SYS symbol.
+Get balance of dcd from dcd.token contract for DCD symbol.

 ```sh
 dcdcli get currency balance dcd.token dcd SYS